-If you can’t stop thinking about someone, don’t worry; that behavior is normal.
+If you constantly ask yourself, why do I keep thinking about someone?
+Don’t worry; that behavior is normal.
 Heartbreak is a common and nearly universal problem, and with time, we can even learn to be grateful for it.
 Don’t mentally punish yourself for experiencing this completely normal part of life.

 Fortunately, there are ways for you to move on from a person who is no longer interested in you or who never was.